ASTex-ICube/semiproctex/PPTBF_Structures_Src/ReadMe.md

 ## [Step 2] Compile the PPTBF project (dll + tools)

-- go back to project root directory
+- go back to the *project root directory*
 - launch script ***cmake_generateProjects.bat***
   - BEWARE: choose your CMake generator in the script, exemple: cmake -G "Visual Studio 15 2017 Win64" .. depending on your settings, the generator G could be replaced by: "Visual Studio 16 2019 Win64", "Visual Studio 14 2015 Win64", ...